ptrswr/Fashion-mnist/README.md

 We are training the model in 10 epochs, using 64 sized batches.
 Batch size describes number of samples per gradient update.

 ### Sources
-Developing my network, I based on Tensorflow documentation, and non tested benchmarks on fashion_mnist github.
+Developing my network, I based on Tensorflow documentation, non tested benchmarks on  [fashion_mnist github](https://github.com/zalandoresearch/fashion-mnist) and bunch of articles describing usage of deep neural networks in this particular problem, for example article on [medium.com](https://medium.com/@ipylypenko/exploring-neural-networks-with-fashion-mnist-b0a8214b7b7b).
 At the beginning I developed simple deep neural network similar to shown on [Tensorflow tutorial](https://www.tensorflow.org/tutorials/keras/classification) and I reached quite good percentage of accuracy (~86%) but shortly after I decided to develop something more complex.

 ## Results